-In many ways Krakow, is the perfect destination for the backpacker or frugal traveler.
-The former capital of Poland has heaps of historical intrigue and is bursting at the seams with culture, but it’s also a city with a thriving local student and young professional population who bring a new life and energy to the city!
-Essentially, while you can spend your days sightseeing, you can also spend your nights partying with the locals!
+In many ways, Krakow is the perfect destination for the backpacker or frugal traveler.
+The former capital of Poland has heaps of historical intrigue and is bursting at the seams with culture, but it’s also a city with a thriving local student and a young professional population who bring a new life and energy to the city!
+Essentially, while you can spend your day’s sightseeing, you can also spend your nights partying with the locals!

 Where to Stay in Krakow